2011 Texas Tech Red Raiders football team: No. 2 Oklahoma State

-Missouri
+At Missouri

 Texas Tech led for most of the game, but were shutout in the 4th quarter while also giving up 14 points.
 Missouri took its first lead of the game with 2:22 left on a 9-yard run from quarterback James Franklin.
 On the next drive, the Red Raiders marched down the field to the Tigers' 7-yard line, but a Seth Doege pass was intercepted by Michael Sam (Texas Tech's only turnover of the game) with 0:32 left to play.

 This is the last game played between Texas Tech and Missouri as conference members, as Missouri began playing in the Southeastern Conference the following year.